JulianJorgensen/repmycity/Window Environment Setup.md

 	npm start

 #4.
 Install Issues

 There might be issues while installing.
-The main issue is phantomjs and node-sass.
+The main issues are phantomjs and node-sass.

-*phantomjs
+- phantomjs
 	error: Find not on path
 	This is your network problem, so you should  download them manually.
-	For phantomjs, you should download the phantomjs from "https://github.com/Medium/phantomjs" and save them in C:/Users/Adminstarator/App Data/Local/temp/phantomjs *node header.tar.gz
+	For phantomjs, you should download the phantomjs from "https://github.com/Medium/phantomjs" and	save them in C:/Users/Adminstarator/App Data/Local/temp/phantomjs

+- node header.tar.gz
 	download from https://nodejs.org/download/release/v6.3.1 (node install version)
-	Save them in C:/Users/Adminstrator/.node-gyp/ *node-sass
+	Save them in C:/Users/Adminstrator/.node-gyp/

+- node-sass
 	while installing node-sass, it can ask you to install the python2 and VCBuilder.exe.
 	In python install directory, check there are file with name "python2".
 	If not, clone python.exe as python2.exe.